sjackman/uniqtag-paper/README.md

 selected from the sequence of that gene.
 Unlike serial numbers, these identifiers are stable between different assemblies and annotations of the same data without requiring that previous annotations be lifted over by sequence alignment.
-We assign UniqTag identifiers to nine builds of the Ensembl human genome spanning seven years to demonstrate this stability.
+We assign UniqTag identifiers to ten builds of the Ensembl human genome spanning eight years to demonstrate this stability.

 The implementation of UniqTag is available at